JaapRood/fuel-search/README.md

 	->execute();
 ```

-As data, an array with either objects or arrays are accepted.
+As data, an array with either objects or arrays is accepted.
 There are some other cool ways to tweak your results

 ```php
 $posts = Model_Post:find('all');